- What We Do

 Salesforce Service Cloud can be a critical component of this unified approach to customer service.
 Once a lead becomes a customer, your support team can manage every interaction with “cases.”
 So, when we talk about Salesforce case management, we’re talking about tracking and organizing each interaction with every customer as a discrete item, or case, in Salesforce Service Cloud.

 Cases are a fundamental component of Salesforce Service Cloud.
-They’re essentially the post-sale version of the lead tracking your sales reps are probably familiar with in Salesforce Sales Cloud or Customer 360.
+They’re essentially the post-sale version of the lead tracking your sales reps are familiar with in Salesforce Sales Cloud or Customer 360.

-Cases can be created or managed by any support rep involved in handling a specific customer’s specific issue.
+Cases can be created or managed by any support rep involved in handling a specific customer’s issue.
 Salesforce can then help your team organize and manage these cases so they’ll be able to see each customer’s history with your company.
 Customers can also create their own cases if you use any public-facing Salesforce Service Cloud elements, like the Customer Portal or Self-Service Portal.

 It’s probably better to view cases as issues rather than actions.
 If your customer has a problem with your product or service that requires several emails and phone calls to resolve, all of those communications would be attached to a single case.